 Candidates must have received a PhD within the past five years (60 months) or within the next 8 months from an accredited college or university.

 In-depth knowledge, practical experience, and a good publication record in Nanoparticle synthesis and characterization.
-Hands-on experience with various in situ and ex situ techniques such as high resolution STEM is highly desirable.
+Hands-on experience with various in situ and ex situ techniques such as HR-STEM and FIB-SEM is highly desirable.
 In addition, the candidate should possess functional knowledge of various complementary materials characterization methods such as SEM, AFM, Raman, XRD, and/or synchrotron based techniques.

-A background in one or more of the following research areas, involving nanoparticle synthesis, nucleation and crystal growth, S/TEM, FIB-SEM, and AFM.
+A background in one or more of the following research areas, involving nanoparticle synthesis, nucleation and crystal growth, cluster self-assembly, particle aggregation, particle-based crystallization, S/TEM, FIB-SEM, and AFM.

 Strong verbal and written communications skills.